 Tips for making the Best Shrikhand

 Use fresh yogurt and not the sour kind.
-Store bought works too but use homemade if possible as store bought usually tend to be sour.
+Store-bought works too, but use homemade if possible, as store-bought usually tend to be tart.

-Greek yogurt can be used to fasten the process as you can skip the yogurt straining process.
+Greek yogurt can be used to expedite the process, as it allows you to skip the yogurt straining step.

 Add a pinch of salt to bring out the flavors.
 Little goes a long way.

-Make the shrikhand a day in advance, sprinkle some saffron threads on top, cover airtight and let it sit in refrigerator overnight.
-Before serving, mix it to get those beautiful orangish streaks and gorgeous color (see pic below).
+Make the shrikhand a day in advance.
+Sprinkle some saffron threads on top, cover it airtight, and let it sit in the refrigerator overnight.
+Before serving, mix it to achieve those beautiful orangish streaks and gorgeous color (see the picture below).
 Top it with pistachios and serve chilled.

-Shrikhand Puri is a popular delicacy where this smooth creamy sweetened yogurt is paired with hot puffed up whole wheat flatbreads.
-It is an ultimate combination and is made on many festive occasions like Gudi Padwa and Ganesh Chaturthi.
+Shrikhand Puri is a popular delicacy where smooth, creamy, sweetened yogurt is paired with hot, puffed-up whole-wheat flatbreads.
+It is an ultimate combination and is made on many festive occasions, such as Gudi Padwa and Ganesh Chaturthi.

-You can also serve this as a sweet dip with some flavored Crispy Chips or place it on the cheese board along with other dips for that fusion flavor.
+You can also serve this as a sweet dip with flavored Crispy Chips or place it on a cheese board along with other dips for a fusion flavor.

 Hope you enjoy this Shrikhand as much as we do!!
 If you give this recipe a try, we did love to hear from you ❤️ Please let us know your rating ⭐️and feedback in the comments below.
 Thank you!